matsue-nii/ufekt/README.md

 $
 ```

-If you would like to perform outlier detection using feature vectors obtained from UFEKT, please add ***-od*** option in the command line.
+If you would like to perform outlier detection, please add ***-od*** option in the command line.
 The results would be output to a score file.
-If a threshold value for outlier detection is determined, you will find outliers from the score file.
-Note that the k-th Nearest Neighbors algorithm is only employed for outlier detection.
+If a threshold value for outlier detection is determined, you can identify outliers from the score file.
+Note that the k-th Nearest Neighbors algorithm is only employed for outlier detection in our sample code.
 ```
 $ python3 sample.py datasets_sample1.csv -od
 ------------------------------------------------------------------------